KevinMarquette/kevinmarquette.github.io/_draft/idea Gherkin part2.md

             | Node     |
             | Edge     |

-The `<Function>` gets repalced by the current value in the examples table.
+The `<Function>` gets replaced by the current value in the examples table.
 We would then match that with a regex in the test.

-# What is comming in part 3?
+# What is coming in part 3?

-I covered a lot of advanced feautres that gives Gherkin an amazing amount of flexibility.
-In my next post on the topic, I plan on showing you how to make all of this work togehter.
-So far we have only seen each test work in isolation but we can string these tests together.
+I covered a lot of advanced features that gives Gherkin an amazing amount of flexibility.
+In my next post on the topic, I plan on showing you how to make all of this work together.
+So far we have seen each test work in isolation but we can string these tests together.
 We can use values collected in one test to be used in later tests.
-This is where we will see everything come togheter.
+This is where we will see everything come together.